Free Plagiarism Checker for Teachers Online

 - Have a money back guarantee if you are not satisfied with the product.

 Viper – An Anti-Plagiarism Scanner:

 Now one of the most loving products of web content curators.
 It is completely free but as I said earlier “there is no such thing as a free lunch“, your data will be used to compare other content for plagiarism checks after 3 months.
 Since 3 months is a big time period, it is perfectly fine to use Viper if you think you don’t need your article after 90 days.

 SmallSEOtools (for Educational Blogs):

 SmallSEOtool is again a completely free plagiarism checker available online.
 It works great for small publishing like a blog and low-quality submission.

 Since most of the tools come with a fixed number of word limit you can check, this tool will be helpful to use along with them.
 SmallSEOtools also provide some of the crucial services other than copyrighted content checking like Google ranking for a specific keyword and grammar checker tool as well.

 Copyscape is a tool you will always hear about when it comes to the basic plagiarism check.
 You need to enter a URL and it will output how many of other websites have the similar content like yours.
 Here they don’t provide a space to write your article or to upload your document.

 You Need to save it on your personal or someone else’s servers and then put that URL on their input bar.
 It is very simple and straight forward system to use.

 Nowadays, everyone is searching for the alternatives of Turnitin.
 But still, the popularity of Turnitin is not falling to the earth.
 This is the first tool for checking plagiarized and stolen content checking and reporting.

-However, this website uses your content to compare and provide your content to the other sites after a certain time period, this is again vulnerable to the future plagiarism risk*.
+However, this website uses your content to compare and provide your content to the other sites after a certain time period, this is again vulnerable to the self-plagiarism risk*.